45 of the best home remedies for acne – from stuff already in your fridge, to your bathroom medicine cabinet and everywhere in between…

 39. Water Softener / Purifier in the Shower

 Don’t underestimate the effects of water on your skin!
 I moved cities once and could not work out why I suddenly had breakouts along with extra dry skin.

 Turns out – the hard water, that also contained a lot of chlorine.
 After installing a water softener shower head (in order to stop the rust…), my skin really cleared up in about a week.

 If you suspect this could be the case – try it.
 Or, begin washing your face with purified water and just avoid wetting it in the shower.
 See if it makes a difference, it really can!

 p.s.
 A water softener can also seriously help keep your hair soft, manageable, and shiny 🙂

 40. Keep a Skin Diary

-One very simple but overlooked way to get your best skin is to monitor it was a “skin journal”.
+One very simple but overlooked way to get your best skin is to monitor it with a “skin journal”.

-Especially because it is hard to know what really effects your skin, and with acne it is likely that some things that are in your control do make it better or worse.
+Especially because it is hard to know what really effects your skin, and with acne there are likely some things that are in your control that better or worse.

-You might be surprised just how much insight you can gain from keep a basic diary for at least a month.
-This can show you that you always break out around your chin every 4 weeks like clockwork.
+You might be surprised just how much you can gain from keeping a basic “diary” for at least a month.
+For example, it might show you that you always break out around your chin every 4 weeks like clockwork…

 The list goes on!